-One of the most colorful and toughest of Texas’ frontier characters was William Alexander Anderson “Bigfoot” Wallace.
-Growing up to be a backwoodsman, folk hero, soldier, and Texas Ranger, Wallace was originally from Virginia.
-Born in Lexington, on April 3, 1817 to Andrew and Jane Ann (Blair) Wallace, he grew up to work in his father’s fruit orchard until he heard that his older brother and a cousin, who had moved to Texas, had been killed in the Goliad Massacre in the spring of 1836.
+Born in Lexington, Virginia on April 3, 1817, to Andrew and Jane Ann Blair Wallace, William grew up to work in his father’s fruit orchard until he heard that his older brother and a cousin, who had moved to Texas, had been killed in the Goliad Massacre in the spring of 1836.
 He then set out for Texas himself, in order to “take pay out of the Mexicans.”

 Wallace first settled near LaGrange, Texas in 1837 where he tried his hand at farming and quickly joined up with the Texas Rangers under Captain John Coffee Hays.
-In 1840, he moved to Austin, where he helped to layout the new town.
-While there, was misidentified as an Indian named “Bigfoot,” who had ransacked a settler’s home.
-Though Wallace was soon cleared, the name “Bigfoot” stuck – an appropriate nickname for the six feet two inch tall, 240 pound muscled man.
+In 1840, he moved to Austin, where he helped to lay out the new town.
+While there, he was misidentified as an Indian named “Bigfoot,” who had ransacked a settler’s home.
+Though Wallace was soon cleared, the name “Bigfoot” stuck – an appropriate nickname for the six feet two inch tall, 240-pound muscled man.

 In 1840, Wallace participated in the Battle of Plum Creek, and in the Spring of 1842, fought against Mexican General Adrian Woll’s invasion of Texas.